 Note: ID numbers of all sensors/actuators are available on the Peripherals page.
-See Peripherals (on page 76).
+See Peripherals (on page 78).

 - 5. Select "State Sensor/Actuator" because the contact closure sensor is a state sensor. - 6.
 Select "Alarmed" since we want the PXE to respond when the selected contact closure sensor changes its state related to the "alarmed" state. - 7.
-In the "Trigger condition" field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state. - 8.
-Select "Send a Notification" from the Available Actions list.
+In the "Trigger condition" field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state.